instaloader/instaloader/docs/as-module.rst

 .. highlight:: python

-Instaloader exposes its internally used methods and structures as a Python module, making it a **powerful and intuitive Python API for Instagram**, allowing to further customize obtaining media and metadata.
+Instaloader exposes its internally used methods and structures as a Python module, making it a powerful and intuitive Python API for Instagram, allowing to further customize obtaining media and metadata.

 Start with getting an instance of :class:`Instaloader`::